 It is sometimes useful to have OneLogin send the SSO password to other applications.
 For example, if your organization is using Google Apps, OneLogin can ensure your Google password is the same as your SSO password.
 This is done as part of the provisioning process and is built into the provisioning connector for each app.

-OneLogin can also send the SSO password to applications via form-based authentication and this is something you can control when you edit an app as shown below.
+OneLogin can also send the SSO password to applications via form-based authentication.

 If you don't want OneLogin to be able to send SSO passwords to applications, you can disable this under Account > Settings > Password Controls > Enable password mapping.